 Adapter pattern, not vendor lock-in

 Every vendor goes through the same adapter contract — same shape for "list incidents", "get posture", "list agents".
 Adding a new EDR vendor (SentinelOne, CrowdStrike, Defender for Business) is a build-time conversation: write the adapter, wire it in.
 The UI and dashboard widgets don't care which vendor the data came from.
 That's the architectural choice that keeps the dashboard from sprawling into a "Huntress tab, then a Cork tab, then a vPenTest tab" mess.
+Your existing security vendors stay exactly where they are — Huntress keeps managing your endpoints, Cork keeps scoring compliance.
+Morton Command reads from them and renders a unified view; cancel and your tools are exactly where you left them.

 Pricing